 The vegetables in my gumbo include green pepper, scallions, parsley, garlic and onion.
 I put a lot of fresh spices in including pepper, cayenne, thyme, bay leave and file powder.
 I almost never vary from these ingredients because the gumbo always turns out incredible.

 For great Shrimp Creole, I use the largest and freshest shrimp I can find.
 If you are going to go to the trouble of making this recipe, don’t skimp on the shrimp.
 The Italian tomatoes and a long list of fresh spices makes this recipe an all time favorite…not to mention the red wine and peanut butter color roux that flavors this dish.
 This remains my all time favorite recipe in this cookbook.

-Onion, celery and green pepper – the holy trinity of Jambalaya.
+Onion, celery and green pepper are the holy trinity of Jambalaya.
 Someone at work made Jambalaya once and it tasted nothing like this recipe.
-The New Orleans Cooking School’s recipe is simply the freshest and best recipe that I have run across.
-This brings me to another conviction.
-If you have a great recipe and follow it, you will cook an excellent meal.
-After cooking awhile, you will learn to look at a recipe and know if it is exciting or just OK.
-Like anything, it takes a lot of practice and if you like to eat, even better!
+The New Orleans Cooking School’s recipe is the best recipe I’ve run across.

 To me, there is nothing better than bread pudding to close out a great Cajun meal.
 With day old bread, milk, sugar, butter and eggs, you can put in a variation of extras and top a whiskey or Carmel sauce and have a magnificent dessert.
 I love it because it is easy.
 It is definitely my comfort food on a cold, winter night in Chicago.